Effective poset inequalities: Final remarks and open problems

 There is surprisingly little literature on the order polynomials given that they emerge naturally in both P-partition theory and discrete geometry.
 We refer to~\cite{Joc} for order polynomials in the case of symmetric posets, which are of independent interest, and to~\cite{LT} for some computations.

 It seems, there are more conjectures and open problems than results in the subject.
-It addition to the Kahn--Saks Conjecture~\ref{conj:KS-mon} and the Graham Conjecture~\ref{conj:Graham}, we have our own Conjecture~\ref{conj:KS-FKG}.
+It addition to the Kahn--Saks Conjecture~\ref{conj:KS-mon}, we have our own Conjecture~\ref{conj:KS-FKG}.
 We should warn the reader that there seem to be insufficient effort towards testing of these conjectures, so it would be interesting to obtain more computational evidence.